 Rebekah Parker concentrates her practice in complex litigation involving real estate, construction, partnership and agency disputes, consumer fraud, breach of fiduciary duty and professional malpractice.
 She also has extensive class action defense experience.
 She has worked on trials in both state and federal court in Chicago, Los Angeles, Miami and Philadelphia.

-Ms. Parker received the Wiley W. Manuel award for pro bono legal services in 2008 and 2009 for her work on behalf of special education students, including a trial and appeal she won securing special education services for a student.
-Prior to joining Novack and Macey, Ms. Parker was an associate at Quinn Emanuel Urquhart Oliver & Hedges LLP, having practiced in both their Los Angeles and New York City offices.
+Rebekah does extensive pro bono work representing students in due process proceedings.
+In 2008 and 2009, she won a 5-day administrative hearing, securing special education services for a student, which was affirmed by the Ninth Circuit.
+Prior to joining Novack and Macey, Rebekah was an associate at Quinn Emanuel Urquhart Oliver & Hedges LLP, having practiced in both their Los Angeles and New York City offices.

-Ms. Parker is a Board member of the Next Generation and a member of the Lawyers’ Committee, both of which support the U.S. Holocaust Memorial Museum.
+Rebekah is a Board member of the Next Generation and a member of the Lawyers’ Committee, both of which support the U.S. Holocaust Memorial Museum.
 She is a member of the Harvard Law School Women’s Alliance of Chicago and the Chicago Council of Lawyers, a public interest bar association.
 Rebekah is also a member of the Urban Land Institute, a multidisciplinary real estate forum.

 In her free time, she is an avid runner, tennis player and skier.
 She lives in Glencoe with her husband and young daughter.